Cortical implant: Brain-computer interfaces

 A current example of a brain-computer interface would be the BrainGate, a device developed by Cyberkinetics.
 This BCI is currently undergoing a second round of clinical trials as of May 2009.
 An earlier trial featured a patient with a severe spinal cord injury, with no control over any of his limbs.
 He succeeded in operating a computer mouse with only thoughts.
 Further developments have been made that allow for more complex interfacing, such as controlling a robotic arm.

+The applications of BCIs have been emerging over the years, particularly in addressing the challenges posed by neurodegenerative diseases such as amyotrophic lateral sclerosis (ALS), Parkinson's disease (PD), Alzheimer's disease (AD), and spinal muscular atrophy (SMA).

+In AD, a progressive fatal neurodegenerative disorder, BCIs face challenges due to cognitive decline.
+Some innovative studies used a technique called "classical conditioning with functional magnetic resonance imaging (fMRI) and BCIs.".
+The main idea was to form a connection between certain intentional mental activities or thoughts and emotional responses or stimuli.
+Despite limitations, this novel approach seems to hold potential for the neurorehabilitation of AD.

+BCIs also play a role in enhancing motor function by translating neuronal firing into motor commands in PD, which is characterized by motor impairments.
+Research using local field potentials from deep brain stimulation (DBS) electrodes has shown improvements in motor functions.
+Neurofeedback through BCIs, based on electroencephalography (EEG) or fMRI, has been explored to regulate brain activity.
+BCIs with EEG feedback primarily aim to specifically detect intentional movements, with the goal of reducing neurological tremors when combined with technologies like functional electrical stimulation (FES).

+Moreover, BCIs offer potential improvements in muscle control in SMA patients, those who suffer from neurodegeneration in the anterior horn of the spinal cord, resulting in progressive muscle weakness.
+Some studies with SMA patients have explored integrating BCIs into control systems to enable remote devices such as TVs and telephones.
+Other studies have focused on enabling SMA individuals to manipulate a robotic arm using surface electromyography (sEMG).

 Advantages

 Perhaps one of the biggest advantages that cortical implants have over other neuroprostheses is being directly interfaced with the cortex.
 Bypassing damaged tissues in the visual pathway allows for a wider range of treatable patients.
 These implants can also act as a replacement for damage tissues in the cortex.
 The idea of biomimicry allows for the implant to act as an alternate pathway for signals.